w3f/polkadot-wiki/docs/learn/learn-comparisons-avalanche.md

 #### Subnets or sub-networks

-Subnets can be public or private and allow developers to create application-specific chains and run alongside the Primary Network.
-A subnet can be public or private, and developers have the freedom to choose the runtime VM, transaction fees, tokenomics, and custom compile rules.
+Subnets are public or private blockchain runtimes that can be built on top of the primary network and allow a subsection of the validators to validate these runtimes.
+Developers have the freedom to choose the runtime VM, transaction fees, tokenomics, and custom compile rules.
 One or many validators can start validating a subnet runtime, effectively becoming a subset of the overall validator set of the Primary Network.
 Subnets can validate any blockchain, however, each runtime is validated by exactly one subnet.

 ## Consensus